tno-terminology-design/tev2-specifications/docs/terms/form-phrase-macro.md

 termType: concept
 isa:
 glossaryTerm: Form Phrase Macro
-glossaryText: "a sequence of characters (the macro name) that [identifies](@) a set of character strings that specify typical variations of a [form phrase](@), such as plural forms, possessie extensions, verb-conjugation forms, etc."
+glossaryText: "a sequence of characters (the macro name) that [identifies](@) a sequence (map) of character strings that specify typical variations of a [form phrase](@), such as plural forms, possessie extensions, verb-conjugation forms, etc."
 formPhrases: [ "formphrase macro{ss}", "form-phrase macro{ss}" ]
 # Curation status
 status: proposed